arty-name/Open-Google-Reader/README.md

 -------------

 Works nice in Opera.
 Chrome has some hotkeys issues.
 Firefox's Greasemonkey required lots of patching, but was defeated.
-Works in Nokia n810 (Maemo) browser, but you might need unicode fonts for button images.
+Works in Opera Mobile on Nokia n810, but you might need unicode fonts for button images.

 Installation